-The AGES Society has built on its mission to promote the safest and highest standards of clinical and minimally invasive surgical care for women through its three tenants of education, surgical training and clinical research.
+The Australasian Gynaecological Endoscopy and Surgery (AGES) Society has built on its vision to promote the safest and highest standards of clinical and minimally invasive surgical care for women through its three tenants of education, surgical training and clinical research.

 Premier Surgical Association